belle2/basf2/online_book/prerequisites/python.rst

   :class: exercise stacked

-  Create a python file, import the python library 'NumPy' as the shortcut `np`, and print out the value of pi.
+  Create a python file, import the python library 'NumPy' as the shortcut `np`, and print out the value of π.

 .. admonition:: Hint
   :class: xhint stacked toggle